Heritage Stewardship Luncheon 2016:

 Turning an 1892 building into a showplace Library

-On June 22 Mr. Gene Nelson, Director of the Provo City Library at Academy Square, presented the story of how Provo, Utah took a beloved old school building and turned it into a new Central Library that has become a highly successful center of activity and learning in the city.
+Mr. Gene Nelson, Director of the Provo City Library at Academy Square, came to Abilene to present the story of how Provo, Utah took a beloved old school building and turned it into a new Central Library that has become a highly successful center of activity and learning in the city.
 Watch the video (about 60 minutes).
 And then go to our Facebook page and "like" us if you have not already done so. www.facebook.com/aplevents

 Consider the Swenson for your wedding or event...